BirdLifeInternational/track2kba/README.md

 ## basic example code
 ```

-If your data come from a species which makes trips out from a centrally-located place, such as a nest in the case of a bird, or a beach colony in the case of a fur seal or sea turtle, you can use `tripSplit` to split up the data into discrete trips.
+If your data come from a species which makes trips out from a centrally-located place, such as a nest in the case of a bird, or a beach colony in the case of a pinniped, you can use `tripSplit` to split up the data into discrete trips.

 In order to do this, you must identify the location of the central place (e.g. nest or colony).
 In this case, we will use the first recorded location in the data, which is presumably from the capture location at the colony (**this could be wrong for these data though...**).